liuweiseu/multicast_capture/README.md

     ****************************************
     ```
     You will see a figure show up in a few seconds.![fig](figures/rms.png)
+    If you add **"--savefig"** option, the figure will be saved with a name of timestamp.
 3. You can also save the data into files for further analysis.
     ```
     $ ./rms.sh --save